DannieMo/Portfolio-Website/README.md

 This is the fourth milestone of my portfolio website.
 In this milestone i:

-- I used media queries to make sure that my website responds to differenr view port, e.g desktop and mobie.
+- I used media queries to make sure that my website responds to different viewport, e.g desktop and mobile.
 - Added links to my header elements.
 When you click it it brings you to that section of the website.
 You sohould try it out.😉